cucciaa/Getting_into_Business/README.md

     ##        <int> <chr>
     ## 1          0 $546,402
     ## 2          1 $1,435,968

+This code calculates the outlier bounds for house prices based on the waterfront property category.
+It first computes the first (Q1) and third (Q3) quartiles, as well as the interquartile range (IQR), for both waterfront and non-waterfront properties.
+Using these values, it determines the lower and upper bounds for outliers, which are set at 1.5 times the IQR below Q1 and above Q3.
+Then, it merges these calculations with the original dataset and filters out the houses whose prices fall outside these bounds.
+Finally, it displays the outliers and checks how many columns are in the resulting dataset.
+This process helps identify extreme house prices that could skew the analysis.

 ``` r
 # Calculate Q1, Q3, and IQR for each category